vatsayu/CyberSecurity-beginners-Projects/P1/Project-1-Scanning-and-Enumerating-a-Local-Network-with-Nmap.md

-# Project 1: Scanning and Enumerating a Local Network with Nmap on Kali Linux
+# Project 1: Scanning and Enumerating a Local Network with Nmap

 ## Introduction
 In this project, you will learn how to use Nmap, a powerful network scanning tool, to discover devices and services running on a local network.
 Network scanning and enumeration are critical skills for ethical hackers, as they help in identifying potential targets and vulnerabilities within a network.
 By the end of this project, you will be able to perform basic network scans, identify open ports, and gather information about the devices on your network using Kali Linux.